| Price | Bid Increment |

 illus. in color, pp. 61

 Note: The attribution of the picture to Raphaelle Peale has been confirmed by Dr. William H. Gerdts.
+In addition, this lot is accompanied by a letter from Peale scholar Dr. Lance Humphries discussing this painting in detail, also viewable herein.

 the artist; to his second son, Edmund Peale; to his daughter, Louisa Peale Grimmer; to her son, Charles Alfred Grimmer, Chattanooga, Tennessee; to his cousin, Grace Peale Martin, Santa Monica, California; to her niece, Adah Peale Stombaugh, until 1987; Private Collection